sgladkoff/goldpan/docs/perfectionist.md

 ![perf8](perfN8.png)

-From the **Status** tab, by clicking the **Review mistakes** button, you will be able to view each of the errors the **Reviewer** had found in detail, and then comment on them as well as edit or delete them, if necessary.
+From the **Status** tab, by clicking the **Review mistakes** button, you will be able to view each of the errors the **Reviewer** had found in detail, and comment on them as well as edit or delete them, or propose your own full translation for the **Fixed Target** field, if necessary.
 You can access the **Error Review** dialog window for interacting with an error by clicking on that error in the table.

 ![perf9](perfN9.png)